chainflip-io/chainflip-squid-integration/README.md

 - `executexSwapAndCall` - Egressing native swap tokens with a message.
 The `cfReceive` interface is expected.
 - `executexCall` - General message passing egress without token.
 The `cfReceivexCall` interface is expected.

 Althought most of those function calls are straightforward, you will find an example of each of them under the tests directory.
+You will also find another README file with some clarifications under that same directory.

 When it comes to the integration, my understanding is that there are several points of integration.